Our Kids Rock showcases student accomplishments and creative learning opportunities.

 Meet Vittoris Cloyd

 Vittoris Cloyd likes learning math using interactive materials at Kishwaukee Elementary School.
-The first grader understands the importance of reading and writing skills to prepare for the future.
+The second grader understands the importance of reading and writing skills to prepare for the future.
 After college, Vittoris would like to join a SWAT team.

 Meet Angelic Little

-Recent Roosevelt graduate Angelic Little completed a Capstone project to raise awareness for domestic violence.
+Roosevelt graduate Angelic Little completed a Capstone project to raise awareness for domestic violence.
 Through the project she raised money for a local non-profit group that helps domestic violence victims.
 Angelic will now focus on the medical field at Rock Valley College.

 Meet Taylor Bannister